Voting power in the Council of the European Union: A comprehensive sensitivity analysis: Methodology

 If the decision threshold in Example~\ref{Examp1} is $q=4$, then voter $A$ is a dictator and has the maximal power of 1.
 Even though the ratio of the voting weights is 4:2:1, the power distribution is 1:0:0.

 \begin{remark} Consider Example~\ref{Examp1}.
 The Shapley--Shubik indices of the voters are presented in Table~\ref{Table1} as a function of the majority threshold $q$.
-While voter $A$ is a dictator and has a maximal power if $q = 4$, this is not the case for any other value of $q$.
+While voter $A$ is a dictator and has maximal power if $q = 4$, this is not the case for any other value of $q$.
 Voter $C$ has no power if $q$ is odd, however, the powers of voters $B$ and $C$ are equal if $q$ is even. \end{remark}

 \begin{remark} Consider Example~\ref{Examp1}.
-There are three voters, hence, the number of coalitions is $2^3=8$.
-If the threshold is $q = 4$, then four winning coalitions exist ($A$, $\{ A, B \}$, $\{ A, C \}$, $\{ A, B \}$), and the decisiveness index is $4/8 = 50\%$.
+There are three voters; hence, the number of coalitions is $2^3=8$.
+If the threshold is $q = 4$, then four winning coalitions exist ($A$, $\{ A, B \}$, $\{ A, C \}$, $\{ A, B, C \}$), and the decisiveness index is $4/8 = 50\%$.
 Table~\ref{Table1} shows the proportion of winning coalitions for other values of $q$.
-Since Example~\ref{Examp1} contains only one majority threshold $q$, the decisiveness index is a monotonically decreasing function of this parameter as expected. \end{remark}
+Since Example~\ref{Examp1} contains only one majority threshold $q$, the decisiveness index is a monotonically decreasing function of this parameter, as expected. \end{remark}

 \begin{remark} Consider Example~\ref{Examp1}.
-The values of the Herfindahl--Hirschman index, as well as its normalised version, are summarised in Table~\ref{Table1} for various values of $q$.
+The Herfindahl--Hirschman and Gini indices are presented in Table~\ref{Table1} for various values of $q$.
 The power distribution has the maximal level of inequality if $q = 4$, however, all voters have equal power if $q=7$.
-Note that the value of $\mathit{HHI}^\ast$ (and $\mathit{HHI}$) remains the same if the threshold is increased from 5 to 6, even though the power of each voter changes. \end{remark}
+The Gini index equals $2/3$, its theoretical maximum, if $q=4$.
+Note that the values of $\mathit{HHI}^\ast$ and $G$ remain the same if the threshold is increased from 5 to 6, even though the power of each voter changes. \end{remark}